mohayman2008/alx-zero_day/0x03-git/README.md

-The folder where all the magic happens in the repo
+The folder where all the magic happens in the repo.
+This file was edited from github interface